Chart Color Schemes

 Parrearra displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Parrearra, as per the latest Census evaluation, 55.4% of dwellings were houses, with the remaining 44.7% comprising semi-detached homes, apartments, and other types.
-This is in contrast to Non-Metro Qld's housing structure, which was 70.4% houses and 29.6% other dwellings.
-Home ownership in Parrearra stood at 45.7%, with mortgaged properties at 27.6% and rented ones at 26.7%.
-The median monthly mortgage repayment in the area was $2,000, higher than Non-Metro Qld's average of $1,950.
-The median weekly rent in Parrearra was $490, compared to Non-Metro Qld's figure of $450.
-Nationally, Parrearra's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+In Parrearra, as per the latest Census evaluation, 55.4% of dwellings were houses, with the remaining 44.7% being semi-detached, apartments, or other types.
+This compares to Non-Metro Qld's 70.4% houses and 29.6% other dwellings.
+Home ownership in Parrearra stood at 45.7%, with mortgaged dwellings at 27.6% and rented ones at 26.7%.
+The median monthly mortgage repayment was $2,000, exceeding Non-Metro Qld's average of $1,950.
+The median weekly rent in Parrearra was $490, higher than Non-Metro Qld's $450.
+Nationally, Parrearra's mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing